DE9MPO1/Amazon-EC2-in-LAMP-Environment/README.md

 ## Prerequisites
 >The workshop’s region will be in ‘N.Virginia’

->Download Putty: IF you don’t already have the PuTTy client installed on your machine, you can download and then launch it from here: http://the.earth.li/~sgtatham/putty/latest/x86/putty.exe
+>Download Putty: IF you don’t already have the **PuTTy client/PuTTYgen** installed on your machine, you can download and then launch it from here: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

 >Download the PuTTYgen from PuTTYgen download page.